SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/User Defined APIs/Defining_an_API/UD_APIs_Examples.md

 ### Run method

-This option makes it easy to use existing scripts as the logic for APIs.
-Do note that this imposes a lot of limitations.
+While this approach makes it easy to use existing scripts as the logic for APIs, it does have several limitations:

 - It is only possible to have user input via the Automation script parameters.
-- It is not possible to know any other metadata of the API trigger (route, request method etc.).
+- It is not possible to know any other metadata of the API trigger (route, request method, etc.).
-- It is also not possible to provide output.
+- It is not possible to provide output.

+> [!NOTE]
-We recommend adjusting your existing scripts to add the entry point as mentioned on the [Using existing scripts](xref:UD_APIs_Using_existing_scripts#using-the-script-with-the-onapitrigger-entry-point) page.
+> To avoid these limitations, we recommend adjusting your existing scripts to add the entry point instead.
+See [Using existing scripts](xref:UD_APIs_Using_existing_scripts#using-the-script-with-the-onapitrigger-entry-point).

 **Configuration:**

-- **API definition in Cube**: "Run method (no output)"
+- **API definition in Cube**: Select the method *Run method (no output)*.
 - **API definition in code**:
   - Property `ActionType` should contain the value of `AutomationScriptNoEntryPoint`.
   - Property `ActionMeta` should contain an `AutomationScriptNoEntryPointActionMeta` instance where the `ScriptName` property is filled in.
-- **Automation script Parameter**: Since we want to pass three values to the script, there should be three script parameters configured with the same names as defined in the script.
-(ElementName, ParameterName & Value)
+- **Automation script parameter**: As three values should be passed to the script in this example, the script must be configured to have three script parameters with the correct names (in this case *ElementName*, *ParameterName*, and *Value*).

 **Example:**